Neokarm/neokarm-examples/k8s/install/README.md

 ### Running the installation

-1. Copy or rename `terraform.tfvars.template` to `terraform.tfvars` and provide all required variables inside it, make sure their value matches the ceritficate created above and the CentOS image selected.
+1. Copy or rename `terraform.template.tfvars` to `terraform.tfvars` and provide all required variables inside it, make sure their value matches the certificate created above and the CentOS image selected.
    The following parameters should be provided:

-   - `ssh_public_key_file` - This SSH public key will be installed on the K8S nodes
-   - `ssh_private_key_file` - This SSH private key will be used by the provisioning script to login in to the K8S nodes.
+   - `ssh_key_file_path` - This SSH private key will be used by the provisioning script to login in to the K8S nodes.
 It is not copied or moved
+   - `ssh_public_key_file_path` - This SSH public key will be installed on the K8S nodes
    - `zcompute_api_ip` - IP address or hostname of the zCompute API
    - `ami_id` - AMI ID Of a valid and accessible CentOS 7.8 Cloud image in zCompute